 Lastly – don’t forget to add a freezer inventory to the outside of the freezer so that you can see what’s in there without rummaging through it each time.

-Whether you have a simple list on a magnet, a freezer inventory sheet (there’s one in my Food and Meals Planner that’s done for you), or something like a magnetic chalkboard/whiteboard** – choose something that you’ll find easy to use, because the only way it will be effective is if you actually keep it updated.
+Whether you have a simple list on a magnet, a freezer inventory sheet (there’s one in my Home File that’s done for you), or something like a magnetic chalkboard/whiteboard – choose something that you’ll find easy to use, because the only way it will be effective is if you actually keep it updated.

 Sounds good, doesn’t it!